The Removalists: Plot

-Simmonds picks out from subtle hints in Kate and Fiona's talk that Kate is a repeat adulterer, which he calls her out on and begins to berate her with.
+Simmonds picks out from subtle hints in Kate and Fiona's talk that Kate is a repeat adulterer and begins to berate her.
 She becomes agitated and leaves, but Simmonds follows her and continues to argue; Fiona follows as well.
 Meanwhile, Ross uncuffs Kenny to take him to the station, but after lengthy insults, Ross loses it and severely beats Kenny.
 They run into another room, where violent acts are heard.
-Ross exits, with signs of blood on him, and looking distressed.
-Simmonds comes back alone, with the sister having taken a taxi to her new apartment, and finds Ross begging for help, as he believes Kenny to be dead.
-After inspecting, he agrees, and the two begin distraughtly thinking of suggestions for a justified murder.
-As they do, Kenny crawls out, severely beaten but barely stable.
+Ross exits, distressed, with signs of blood on him.

+Simmonds comes back alone (the sister having taken a taxi to her new apartment), and finds Ross begging for help, as he believes Kenny to be dead.
+After inspecting, Simmonds agrees, and the two distraughtly try to think of suggestions for justifying Kenny's death.
+As they do, Kenny crawls out, severely beaten and barely stable.
 Ross and Simmonds are alerted to his presence when he lights a cigarette.
-Ross is relieved, but Simmonds does not agree with the suggestion that he be brought to a hospital; instead, he bargains with Kenny with the lure of a prostitute for the assurance that he would keep the incident quiet.
+Ross is relieved, but Simmonds does not agree with the suggestion that he be brought to a hospital; instead, he bargains with Kenny with the lure of a prostitute, in exchange for the assurance that he would keep the incident quiet.
 Kenny agrees, but after a few moments, he suddenly falls on the floor and dies.
-Ross again becomes distressed and agitated, he then punches Simmonds in the hope that it would look as if he assaulted the officers.
+Ross again becomes distressed and agitated, he then punches Simmonds in the hope that it would look as if Kenny assaulted the officers.
 The play ends with the two policemen desperately punching each other.